allegro/allegro.tech/_posts/2016-02-22-professional-approach-pays-off.md

 > How to make the work easier?

 The approach adopted by the team required taking care of all the aspects of good software.
-It meant being able to introduce changes to each bit of the product as in the case of the Extreme Programming (XP) methodology.
+It meant being able to introduce changes to every bit of the product as in the case of the Extreme Programming (XP) methodology.
 XP approach advocates avoiding programming of features until they are actually needed, simplicity and clarity in code, so it fits our needs.
 It wasn’t reasonable to separate different project stages, e.g. “in January we will work on solution architecture and when it’s done, we will move on to metrics in February”.
 Such solutions merely pay off in such dynamic envioronment.
 That is why, I’ll indicate what we paid attention to in order to keep any problems at bay.
 So,